kayyrbeks/udemy-courses/01-modern-html-css/README.md

 ### What I Learned

-Build basic responsive websites and user interfaces with HTML5 and CSS3 + technologies like Flexbox and CSS Grid as well as the Sass pre-compiler.
-I think this course for beginner developer is good.
+Build basic responsive websites and user interfaces with HTML5 and CSS3 + technologies like Flexbox and CSS Grid as well as the Sass pre-compiler (very short).
+I think this course for beginner developers is not bad.

 ## Certificate Of Completion